Nicolas-Herault/Fleur_Test/README.md

 ```

-We can use `kubectl get all` to verify that all our resources are created and ready
+We can use `kubectl get all -n [namespace]` to verify that all our resources are created and ready

 To delete resources if needed:
 ```